relab/gorums/doc/vendoring.md

 # Vendoring your Dependencies

 Vendoring is Go's approach to managing a project's dependencies.
-A project's dependencies can be placed in a subfolder called `vendor` inside your project folder, to prevent the compiler from using a possibly outdated version of a package stored in the user's `$GOPATH`.
-There are tools to manage the content of the `vendor` folder.
+A project's dependencies can be placed in a folder called `vendor` inside your project folder.
+Vendoring is used to specify the exact version of a set of external dependencies.
+It enables reproducible builds and can also make a project self contained.
+Vendoring ensures that a specific version of a package is used, regardless of the version stored in a user's `$GOPATH`.
+There exists several tools to manage the content of the `vendor` folder.
 Gorums uses the [dep](https://github.com/golang/dep) tool to manage its dependencies.

 ## Vendoring with Gorums